ToucanProtocol/example-implementations/README.md

 # Example Implementations

-A collection of Solidity contract examples that implement, integrate with or demonstrate the use of Toucan's contracts and infrastructure.
+A collection of Solidity contract examples that integrate with or demonstrate the use of Toucan's contracts and infrastructure.
 Some of these may be used in production.

 ## Contracts